octomix/josson/README.md

 In order to let a placeholder output to include data from two datasets.
 It is required to use join operation to build a new dataset for the placeholder.

-There are two join types.

-- _Join One_ - Find the first matched object node and merge the object elements.
-- _Join Many_ - Find all matched nodes and embed into the object as an array node.

 At least one matching key must be given and the number of key on both side must be the same.
 Join operations match `keyL1` with `keyR1`, `keyL2` with `keyR2` and so on.

+There are two join types for left and right join.

+- _Join One_ - Find the first matched object node and merge the object elements.
+- _Join Many_ - Find all matched nodes and embed inside the object as a new array node.

 For Join Many operations, the `arrayName:` is optional.
 If `arrayName` is not given, the last element name of the query is used.

-- _Inner Join One_ `>=<`
+- _Inner Join_ `>=<`

       "leftQuery{keyL1,keyL2...} >=< rightQuery{keyR1,keyR2...}"